 "We do not accept time pressure" in UK talks, says French Europe minister

-French European Affairs Minister Amelie de Montchalin said on Friday the European Union would not accept "artificial deadlines" in talks on a future relationship with Britain.
-On Thursday, the British government said it would walk away from talks on a future relationship with the EU if there had not been "good progress" in the negotiations by June.
+French European Affairs Minister Amelie de Montchalin said on Friday the European Union would not accept "artificial deadlines" in talks on a future relationship with Britain, urging London to be led by reason in the negotiations.

-"We do not accept time pressure," Montchalin told an audience at Chatham House.
+On Thursday, the British government said it would walk away from talks on future ties with the EU if "good progress" was not made in the negotiations by June, and underlined that its goal was to gain political and economic independence from the bloc.
+Britain left the EU last month and the two sides have until the end of the year to negotiate a trade deal and agreements on everything from fishing to transport, to replace more than 40 years of closely aligned relations.

+But before talks begin on Monday in Brussels, both sides are far apart, with Britain's main demand for an off-the-peg free trade deal rejected by the EU, which says the two neighbours have a unique relationship that requires shared rules.
+"We do not accept time pressure and we are not ready to sign any kind of a deal on 31st December at 11pm," Montchalin told an audience at the Chatham House think-tank in London.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)